Who is Vladimir Kara-Murza? The Putin critic involved in US-Russia prisoner swap

 After three speeches made in Lisbon, Helsinki and Washington, during which he condemned the invasion, Mr Kara-Murza was arrested outside his house in Moscow on 22 April 2022.

-In July later that year, he was additionally charged over his involvement with two foreign-based opposition forums that are labelled by the Russian state as “undesirable”.
+In July of that year, he was additionally charged over his involvement with two foreign-based opposition forums that were labelled by the Russian state as “undesirable”.
 Finally, on 6 October, he was charged with treason.
 Prosecutors requested a 25-year jail term, which he would later receive in April 2023.

 He was one of a number of Russian dissidents moved from prison in recent days, without a destination being given.
-It then transpired he had been put on a plan to Turkey along with others released.
+It then transpired he had been put on a plane to Turkey along with 15 others released.

 Join our commenting forum